Kkevsterrr/geneva/README.md

 ## Setup

 Geneva has been developed and tested for Centos or Debian-based systems.
-Due to limitations of netfilter and raw sockets, Geneva does not work on OS X or Windows at this time and requires python3.7+.
+Due to limitations of netfilter and raw sockets, Geneva does not work on OS X or Windows at this time and requires *python3.6* (with more versions coming soon).

 Install netfilterqueue dependencies:
 ```